The Grounds Guys provide insights on how to use peat moss as a versatile gardening tool.

 Is topsoil better than peat moss?

-Topsoil is an excellent nutrient-rich option for landscaping and to fill spaces.
-Peat moss benefits soil by retaining moisture.
-Choosing which is best depends on the specific needs of your lawn.
+Topsoil is an excellent nutrient-rich option for landscaping and filling spaces.
+Peat moss benefits soil by retaining moisture and is excellent for plants that grow well in acidic soil.
+Which is best depends on the specific needs of your lawn; consult a landscaping professional for an expert recommendation.